 - A wide variety of data is stored in MFP memory both permanently and temporarily.
 The HDD stores data such as image data, email destinations, and address book data containing various types of user information.
 In addition, the NVRAM stores data such as User Tools settings, while the FCU stores FAX reception image data.
-Data Erase/Overwrite refers to the actual erasing or overwriting of data stored on the magnetic media of the MFP with a combination of 0's and random values, so as to effectively "erase" the original data by making it completely indecipherable.
-Although the MFP does erase the page location data, i.e. storage location information which is absolutely necessary to access image data on the HDD, the image data itself remains in the temporary storage stored area of the HDD.
+Data Erase/Overwrite refers to the actual erasing or overwriting of data stored on the magnetic media of the MFP with a combination of zeros and random values, so as to effectively "erase" the original data by making it completely indecipherable.
+Although the MFP does erase the page location data, i.e. storage location information necessary to access image data on the HDD, the image data itself remains in the temporary storage stored area of the HDD.
 However, the Data Erase/Overwrite feature renders this image data indecipherable, even in the unlikely event that the HDD were removed from the MFP and an analysis performed by a third party with the intent of reconstructing the original data. - In rare cases, performing the overwrite just once may not be enough to completely alter the magnetic pattern of the data to an indecipherable level, leaving the possibility of partial reconstruction of the original data.
-Because of this, Data Erase/Overwrite is performed using the following methods, which overwrite the data three times to ensure that reconstruction is not possible. - > The DoD method, developed and required by the U.S. Department of Defense - > The NSA method, developed by the U.S. National Security Agency - > The Ricoh randomized-value method, a Ricoh-original method which overwrites data using randomly-generated values

-Note: The first two methods automatically perform the overwrite three times.
-The Ricoh method can be set to "three times," in which case the effectiveness is the same as the first two methods.
+Because of this, Data Erase/Overwrite is performed using the following methods, which overwrite the data to ensure that reconstruction is not possible. - > The DoD method, developed and required by the U.S. Department of Defense - > The NSA method, developed by the U.S. National Security Agency - > The Ricoh randomized value method, a Ricoh-original method which overwrites data using randomly-generated values - Note: The DoD and NSA methods automatically perform three passes, using a different pattern each time (the number of passes is unchangeable).
+The Ricoh randomized value method performs three passes by default, using a different set of randomly-generated numbers each time, however the number of passes can be set from 1-9.
+Comparing the DoD method, NSA method and Ricoh randomized value method (set at three or more passes), no single method is any safer than the other two.
+Under these conditions, all three methods render the data equally indiscernible.
+Regardless of which method is selected, the more passes are made, the more indiscernible the original data becomes (although performing more passes requires more time). - The Data Erase/Overwrite function is provided to the field as optional software stored on an SD card.
+Before the option can be run on the MFP, a service technician must perform the setup procedure.
+If the card is removed from the slot at any time after installation, the option will cease to function and an error message will be displayed on the operation panel, however the machine will continue functioning normally.
+Also, it is not possible to remotely verify whether or not the option is installed or actually running. - To perform the overwrite, the operator can select "Auto Erase Memory" or "Erase All Memory" (detailed descriptions below).